"...the school was attended by several generations and has borne witness to many changes"

 The Friends of the Schoolhouse keep a close eye on the condition of The Old Britannia Schoolhouse.
 In 2004 the building had extensive renovations including rebuilt chimneys, brick pointing and replacement of the stone step at the front door.
 As a result the building is in good condition despite its more than 150 years of coping with hundreds of lively students.
 With continued good care it should survive for many more years.

-One of the recent projects of the Friends has been the creation of gardens of native plants and plants which children might have had in a cottage garden at their home.
-As students enter the school yard from the parking lot they see a large meadow garden of native plants such as hollyhock, purple cone flower, sweet William, teasel and asters.
-On the other side of the path is a shade garden which blooms mostly in the spring with trillium, jack-in-the-pulpit, violets and mayapple.
-Lilacs screen the outhouses as they would have done in earlier times.
-On the north side of the school yard a Victorian Cottage Garden is under construction.
 A Teachers' Arbour commemorates all the former men and women who taught at The Old Britannia Schoolhouse.
 It is covered in spring and summer with clematis and morning glories.
-A sun dial, typical of Victorian gardens, was recently added and dedicated to Eva Ardiel who has done much to preserve the schoolhouse and its programmes.
-Remaining along the west side of the school yard are several old maples planted by students long ago.
-Recently one had to be taken down and a count of the rings revealed that it was planted in the 1880's.
+A second arbour was added in 2012 dedicated to Joan Reid who established and maintained the gardens.
+A sun dial, typical of Victorian gardens, is dedicated to Eva Ardiel who has done much to preserve the schoolhouse and its programmes.
+Until a few years ago, along the west side of the school yard, were several old maples planted by students long ago.
+These had to be taken down and a count of the rings revealed that they were planted in the 1880's.
+New maples have replaced the old trees, hopefully to last another hundred years.
 Swings, a horseshoe pitch and a baseball diamond are part of the school yard.

 Though a major highway has replaced the dirt road at the front of the school and planes fly overhead, The Old Britannia Schoolhouse still manages to preserve a feeling of those long ago days.